jameslairdsmith/exchanger/README.md

 # exchanger
-A finance utility for R
+A finance utility for R.